Cost Efficient Fairness Audit Under Partial Feedback: Introduction

 \section{Introduction}

 Machine learning models can amplify and exacerbate biases present in their training data.
 To address this, fairness audits and interventions have emerged as key topics in the fair machine learning literature \cite{mehrabi2021survey, barocas2023fairness, ye2024spurious}.
-Consequently, a wide range of fairness metrics \cite{dwork2012fairness, hardt2016equality, garg2020fairness}, fairness interventions \cite{bellamy2019ai, bird2020fairlearn}, and audit frameworks have been proposed and adopted \cite{saleiro2018aequitas, holstein2019improving}.
+Consequently, different fairness metrics \cite{dwork2012fairness, hardt2016equality, garg2020fairness}, fairness interventions \cite{bellamy2019ai, bird2020fairlearn}, and audit frameworks have been proposed and adopted \cite{saleiro2018aequitas, holstein2019improving}.

 This work addresses the problem of auditing machine learning models for fairness, an issue of growing significance in decision-making systems \cite{buolamwini2018gender, landers2023auditing, mokander2024auditing}.
 Previous work on fairness audit covers a range of individual and group fairness metrics \cite{xue2020auditing, kearns2018preventing} and construction of statistical tests for auditing \cite{taskesen2021statistical, si2021testing}.
 In the simplest fairness audit setting, a decision-maker employs a classifier $f$ that takes as input a feature vector $x$ and a sensitive attribute or group label $a$ and makes a binary prediction $f(x, a)$.
-An auditor aims to estimate the fairness of $f$ using a standard fairness metric like Equalized Odds, Equal Opportunity with respect to sensitive attributes.
+An auditor aims to estimate the fairness of $f$ for a standard fairness metric such as Equal Opportunity (i.e., equal True Positive Rates for different groups) using the available data.